dkandalov/code-history-mining/README.md

 ### How to install
-Not released yet.
-Will be soon in IntelliJ plugin repository.
+From IntelliJ plugin repository http://plugins.jetbrains.com/plugin/7273

 ### How to use